 But also, I view academia at best as place where the value of scholarly and artistic work can be judged according to criteria other than short-term market utility, or for that matter from the related but not synonymous criteria of audience-pleasing.
-With decline of subsidy in various countries, more and more performers and composers (and other types of artistic practitioners) working in fields which are not primarily commercially oriented or unable to be self-financing, have been entering academia.
-And in the Anglophone world in particular, what were once reasonably clear boundaries between universities and conservatoires have been breaking down more and more.
+With the decline of subsidy in various countries, more and more performers and composers (and other types of artistic practitioners) working in fields which are not primarily commercially oriented or unable to be self-financing, have been entering academia.
+And in the Anglophone world in particular, what were once reasonably clear boundaries between universities and conservatoires have been breaking down more and more, thus problematizing an opposition which existed over a century beforehand.

-Nonetheless, performers are considerably less frequent in full academic positions than composers.
+Composers have been integrated into academic structures in the UK and elsewhere for a long time, and so it has been common to present their compositional work in this manner, so as to justify their inhabiting research-active positions at their institutions, though this has periodically come under question, not least in the last year in a notorious article by the composer John Croft, which has sparked off a wide range of commentary.
+Performers are considerably less frequent in full academic positions than composers.
 Some institutions will only employ performers as adjunct staff; others only when they produce other written output (for example intensive researchers into historical performance) as well as performances and recordings.
 Some types of performance have by some been conceived as more obviously 'research-like' than others: those involving extended use of technology, which helps to tick the right 'science-like' boxes, or using extended techniques or new instruments.